Exclusive - U.S. still plans to send F-16s to Egypt in coming weeks

 For fiscal year 2013, which ends in September, the United States has already disbursed $650 million in military aid to Egypt.
 Another $585 million is pending, the first U.S. official said.

-Another eight F-16s are due to be delivered in December, the first U.S. defence official said.
-The jets are part of a package of 20 F-16s, of which eight have already been delivered.
+Another eight F-16s are due to be delivered in December, the first U.S. defense official said.

-U.S. Defence Secretary Chuck Hagel has spoken by phone with the head of Egypt's armed forces, General Abdel Fattah al-Sisi, eight times since July 2.
+U.S. Defense Secretary Chuck Hagel has spoken by phone with the head of Egypt's armed forces, General Abdel Fattah al-Sisi, eight times since July 2.
 The last conversation was on Tuesday.

 The Pentagon has offered few details about those talks, which nevertheless show how intensive contacts between the two have been following Mursi's July 3 overthrow.